 Sleeping Bags and Pillows

-Your sleeping bag is another important choice in camp bedding.
+Your sleeping bag [*like the Lamina or LEEF] is another important choice in camp bedding.
 Sleeping bags can minimize the loss of body heat and create a soft sleeping environment.
 You’ll want to choose a sleeping bag that is comforting for you and appropriately rated for the weather you will encounter.

 Mummy sleeping bags: Mummy sleeping bags will minimize the loss of body heat and can be sealed so that only your face is exposed, but you may feel constrained in this type of sleeping bag.

 Square sleeping bags: Square sleeping bags may be more comfortable and offer more leg movement, but they can be too cold in winter months.
 However, you can get double square sleeping bags and share it with a partner for added warmth.
 This can be more comfortable and familiar if you’re used to sleeping with a partner next to you.

 Sleeping bags differ in their insulation.
 With down insulation, you will be warmer and the sleeping bag will compress for packing very easily.
 However, down is susceptible to clumping and losing insulating abilities when it is wet, so you’ll want to look for water-resistant down.
 Synthetic insulation is bulkier and heavier, but it will continue to insulate when wet.
 Synthetic insulation tends to be cheaper as well.

 It’s usually best to take a pillow from home if you have the room to pack it, but they can take up a lot of space.
 Inflatable pillows are an option, or, if you’re short on space, you can fill a sack with clothes.
 However, it may not be exceptionally comfortable, and if you’ve been camping for a few days, it could get smelly.